5 UNEXPECTED Benefits of Yoga

 About the Author:

-Lindsey Wrable is a 500 HR Registered Yoga Teacher and offers private yoga and meditation sessions at Richmond Natural Medicine.
+Lindsey Wrable is a 500 HR Registered Yoga Teacher and Level 2 Reiki who offers private yoga and meditation sessions at Richmond Natural Medicine.
 She is well versed in many different styles of yoga and can personalize each practice just for you.
 She specializes in mood management and is passionate about providing relief to anyone who suffers from compulsive thoughts, anxiety, depression, low self esteem, and a feeling of disconnect with self and others.
 To schedule an appointment with Lindsey Wrable, our Yoga and Meditation Teacher, please contact the office at 804-977-2634